 Some anxiety is normal.
 There are countless day-to-day experiences that cause perfectly normal anxiety.
 My anxiety interfered with my daily life and was far from what most people experienced on a first date or before a big interview.

-“The emotional effects of anxiety may include ‘feelings of apprehension or dread, trouble concentrating, feeling tense or jumpy, anticipating the worst, irritability, restlessness, watching (and waiting) for signs (and occurrences) of danger, and feeling like your mind has gone blank’ as well as ‘nightmares/bad dreams, obsessions about sensations, déjà vu, a trapped in your mind feeling, and feeling like everything is scary.’”
+“The emotional effects of anxiety may include: feelings of apprehension or dread, trouble concentrating, feeling tense or jumpy, anticipating the worst, irritability, restlessness, watching (and waiting) for signs (and occurrences) of danger, and feeling like your mind has gone blank” as well as “nightmares/bad dreams, obsessions about sensations, d?j?’vu, a trapped in your mind feeling, and feeling like everything is scary.”

 I learned that when my anxiety overwhelmed me, my depression was sure to follow.

 Seeking help was a game changer for me.
 The more I learned, the more capable I felt.
 There are about 3.3 million adults in the United States and 3 million in the UK who are affected by anxiety.
-There is also a growing movement towards acceptance and education towards mental health which has helped pave the path for people like me to open up about their personal struggles.
+While many people are making use of health items such as wholesale cbd powder to help try and get rid of their anxiety, there is also a growing movement towards acceptance and education towards mental health which has helped pave the path for people like me to open up about their personal struggles.
 All of this led with the recurring, powerful message: you are not alone.